inrupt/solid-client-authn-js/README.md

 # Solid JavaScript Authentication - solid-client-authn

-`solid-client-authn` is a suite of libraries designed to authenticate with Solid identity servers.
+`solid-client-authn` is a suite of libraries designed to authenticate against Solid resource servers.
 The libraries share a common API and include different modules for different deployment environments:

 - `solid-client-authn-browser` can be used to build web apps in the browser.